cuplv/droidel/README.md

 Setting up an Android framework JAR
 -----------------------------------
 In order to run Droidel, you first need to generate a JAR file for the Android framework that has been injected with Droidel's stub interfaces.
-Do this byrunning `compile_stubs.sh <android_jar>` in the `stubs` directory.
+Do this by moving the Android JAR you want to use into the `stubs` directory and running `compile_stubs.sh <android_jar>` in the `stubs` directory.
 The resulting injected JAR will be places in `stubs/out/droidel_<android_jar>`.
-This JAR should be passed to the `droidel.sh` script the `-android_jar` argument to the

 Droidel has been tested using the [Android 4.2.2](http://grepcode.com/snapshot/repository.grepcode.com/java/ext/com.google.android/android/4.2.2_r1) JAR.
 Other versions of Android may require slight adjustments to the stubs in order to compile.